ChainJackson/Chain.github.io/_publications/preprint1.md

 --->

 ## Abstract
 Basic formulations in the Nambu-Routh mechanics are presented.
-The generalized Legendre transformation are proposed to formulate Nambu-Routh functions.
+The generalized Legendre transformation is utilized to formulate Nambu-Routh functions.
 Exterior differential forms are involved to enhance the convenience of derivation process.

 ## Keywords
 Nambu-Routh mechanics; generalized Legendre transformation